karchit/s3-object-lambda-workshop/README.md

 Note: Sharp has platform-specific requirements and hence you'll notice the anomalous [package.json](./solution/package.json#L7) installation script (to learn more see [this](https://sharp.pixelplumbing.com/install#aws-lambda)).
 This is not best practice and, _in the real world_, you would really be using [Docker with Lambda](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html) and/or [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
 This is however is beyond the scope of this workshop.

-Note: increase the execution time of your lambda to 20 seconds for it to run successfully.
+Note: increase the timeout of your lambda to 20 seconds so it runs successfully.

 This is the final lab.
 Once you're done, be sure to check out the `cleanup` branch to delete your resources.